f3-factory/F3com-data/framework-variables/main.md

 If your application needs to be user-configurable, F3 provides a handy method for reading configuration files to set up your application.
 This way, you and your users can tweak the application without altering any PHP code.

-Instead of creating a PHP script that contains the following sample code:-
+Instead of creating a PHP script that contains the following sample code:

 ``` php
 $f3->set('num',123);